-- Your provider diagnoses your illness and might prescribe medication to help treat your symptoms.
+- Your provider might prescribe medication to help treat your symptoms.
 Some cases of influenza can be treated with an antiviral medication to help you feel better faster - such treatment is not yet available for COVID-19.

-- Your provider gives information about when you’ll be safe to return to work or activities and explains which symptoms might need more advanced treatment.
+- Your provider will give information about when you’ll be safe to return to work or activities and will also explain which symptoms might need more advanced treatment.

 Both influenza and COVID-19 can be serious in some cases, requiring advanced care and possibly hospitalization.
 In an emergency, always call 911 or go to an emergency department.